anthropics/claude-code/README.md

 - FileWriteTool: full file writes
 - LSTool: list the folders and files in a directory

 Claude CLI is also an MCP Client.
-To configure which MCP Servers it should query for tools, prompts, and context, use the `claude mcp` sub-commands:
+To configure which MCP Servers it should query for tools and prompts, use the `claude mcp` sub-commands:

 ```sh
 $ claude mcp add my-server ../my-server/index.js